 This is often the result of the dog taking a sudden impact to its legs.
 If it jumps from somewhere high up and onto the ground, causing a sudden, hard impact to its hind legs.

 Most of the time, the dog will limp or avoid walking on that leg for a few moments, and shake the patella back in place while doing so.
 But issues around this, or too many instances of this happening, could force the need for surgery to fix the issue.

+Both the Yorkie and Shih Tzu are small dogs with lifespans of around 13 years.
 And mixed breed dogs in general tend to live a little longer than their purebred counterparts.